-We offer the Southeast simple pine coffins as a green alternative to expensive contemporary caskets.
+We offer simple pine coffins as a green alternative to expensive contemporary caskets.
 Our pine coffins are made by hand using traditional hand tools – no electricity, no power tools, like the undertakers of old.
 Ours follow construction standards developed by leaders of the green funeral movement to promote sustainable and eco-conscious burials.
 Piedmont Pine Coffins are also well-suited for contemporary funerals, home funerals, natural and orthodox burial, cremation, and pet burial.
 We are local wood, green manufacture, and right price.

 The dignity in simple pine

 Pine coffins are legal and dignified.
 With a Piedmont Pine Coffin, you take back part of the end-of-life care for your loved one.
 You are choosing a more natural end.
 Dust to dust.
 We use local southern yellow pine and deliver locally, too, straight to you.
 Long-distance shipping is also available — just ask.
 We are honored to be part of the end-of-life plans for your loved one, and we hope it shows in the quality and care of our coffins — the dignity in simple pine.